Please note: the answers that pertain to 2021 supersede other answers that may be found in other sections of this page.

 Will I be notified if someone at Performing Arts Academy tests positive for Covid?

 In the event someone at PAA tests positive for COVID19, we will consult Tri-County Health and PAA’s contracted Health Care Professional (nurse) from Children’s Hospital, and alert St. Luke’s UMC.
 We will follow the advice of Tri-County Health on who needs to be notified.
 A student or family member’s personal information and name will never be shared.
-PAA will respect confidentiality and HIPAA laws.
+We will respect confidentiality and HIPPA laws.

 If a class or cast is quarantined due to a suspected positive or confirmed positive COVID19 case, can they still meet?Yes, but on zoom.
 The PAA team has had good success in teaching over zoom during the summer.
 If we move to a zoom platform, the Production and Site Manager will send a specific zoom link for your child to participate with the instructor and their class or cast mates.